 To export invoice, go to the Export:

-- Select invoice(s) you want to export to Xero and click the Export Invoices:
+- Select invoice(s) you want to export to your system and click the Export Invoices:

-Your payment history should appear in the Payments.
+Your payment report should appear in the Payments.

-We recommend archiving invoices after they have been paid it in Xero, or after the period ends.
-This way, paid invoices won’t clutter your Ocerra inbox and you will have a clear view of the incoming invoices for the current period.
+We recommend archiving invoices after they have been paid in your system, or after the period ends.
+This way, paid invoices won’t clutter your Ocerra inbox, and you will have a clear view of the incoming invoices for the current period.

 You can find archived invoices on the Archive page.
 Ocerra keeps any archived items in this folder for one year only.